AnselOngMJ/odin-calculator/README.md

-# odin-calculator
+# The Odin Project: Calculator
-Project: Calculator (The Odin Project)
+The goal is to make an on-screen calculator combining HTML, CSS, and JavaScript.